ossf/malicious-packages/docs/schema_additions.md

 The `files` field is a JSON array of objects, each describing a single file associated with the malicious package.

-Each entry carries a `source` so that package artifacts (the published tarball/wheel, which may only ever be processed as a stream) are kept separate from other files associated with the malware — a second stage dropped at run time, or a payload that only ever lived in memory.
+This set records individual files that help identify or attribute the malware, each tagged with a `source` describing where it came from: a file extracted from the published package artifact, a second stage dropped to disk at run time, or a payload that only ever lived in memory.
+The published package artifact itself (the tarball/wheel) does not belong here — it is already identified by the record's `affected.package`; this field is for the individual files of interest, not the archive as a whole.

 Each object may contain the following fields.
 An entry must have at least one `paths` entry or one digest under `digests`.